obwan02/VHDL-Tools/README.md

 ln -s /usr/local/opt/llvm@15 /usr/local/opt/llvm
 ```

-Then, you're done :))
+Then, you need to create your own `new-vhdl-project` alias.
+See the `install_tools_macos.sh` script for inspiration.

-## Windows
+# Installation - Windows

-Unless you're spectactular at Powershell (or just really
-masochistic), there is no manual installation.
+If you have Powershell Core, and Powershell 5.1, installed,
+make sure that you run the install script in the version of
+Powershell that you want the tools to be available on.
+If
+you want the tools to be available in both versions, run the
+install script in both versions.

+Note that installation on University computers isn't
+advised.
+This is mainly because powershell profiles are
+stored in OneDrive, which means that you cannot have a
+profile per university machine.

-### Automatic
+## Automatic

 From inside powershell, run:
 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/obwan02/VHDL-Tools/main/install_tools_win.ps1'))
 ```

-### Manual
+## Manual

-Ok if you reaalllllllllly want to manually install your
+If you reaalllllllllly want to manually install your
 software, these are the instructions:

 First, download the archives for the programs: